zannloo/tp/docs/DeveloperGuide.md

 * 1e.
 User specifies `--all allStu` or `--all allGrp`.

     * 1e1.
-ProfBook creates Deadline for either all students within the group, or all groups within ProfBook.
+ProfBook creates Deadline for either all students within the group or all groups or students within ProfBook.

       Use case ends.